How to Understand Kubota Model Numbers

 What are Fender Letters?

 Fender numbers are located on the rear fender of the L Series of your Kubota equipment.
-There are typically three letters which indicate the type of transmission.
+There are typically three letters that indicate the type of transmission.
 These different letters include:

 - 4WD – Stand L Gear Drive – this means Four Wheel Drive – but can also mean that the tractor is a Standard Gear Drive Tractor.

-- HST – Hydrostat – this means the tractor has a Hydrostatic Transmission – a different pedal for forward and reverse.
+- HST – Hydrostat means the tractor has a Hydrostatic Transmission – a different pedal for forward and reverse.

 *Note: All B Series Tractors have 4WD, but most come with a hydrostat transmission.